 Landing Page: A web page a user lands on.
 This is commonly from clicking on an online advertisement or a link.

 Lead: A potential customer.
-In digital advertising, a lead is someone who has given you their contact information, often by signing up for a newsletter or filling out a form to download gated content.
+In digital advertising, a lead has given you their contact information, often by signing up for a newsletter or filling out a form to download gated content.

-Link Building: The process of increasing the number of links to your website.
+Link Building: Increasing the number of links to your website.
 It may involve generating more interesting or newsworthy content, creating a blog, asking clients to link, plus many other techniques.
-It is good for SEO to build both a high quantity of links to a website, preferably from credible sources.
+It is good for SEO to build many links to a website, preferably from credible sources.

-Listings: A website’s presence in a search engine or directory, and is not necessarily indicative of its search engine positioning.
+Listings: A website’s presence in a search engine or directory is not necessarily indicative of its search engine positioning.

 M